 A number of fellowships, assistantships, and scholarships are awarded on a competitive basis to graduate students who qualify.

 Graduate students have the opportunity to receive interdisciplinary research training in several fellowship programs administered through the Center for Biocatalysis and Bioprocessing (CBB).
 The program provides research training in areas that combine basic and applied research.
-Each year the center offers fellowships to doctoral students in biotechnology.
-These are funded by grants from the National Institute of General Medical Sciences, National Institutes of Health (NIH), National Science Foundation (NSF), and the CBB with funding from the State of Iowa.
-Through these programs, chemical and biochemical engineering students interact with students and faculty members from biochemistry, biology, chemistry, civil and environmental engineering, medicinal and natural products chemistry, and microbiology.
+Through these programs, students interact with other students and faculty members from biochemistry, biology, chemistry, civil and environmental engineering, medicinal and natural products chemistry, and microbiology and immunology.

 Chemical and biochemical engineers work in a wide range of industries, including petroleum and specialty chemical production, polymer and plastic production, food processing, energy, microelectronics production, pharmaceutical production, biochemical processing, and environmental compliance.
 Potential jobs include production, process development, plant design and construction, and fundamental research.
 The engineering profession also is a foundation for a variety of careers in medicine, law, government, and consulting.
 Many experienced chemical and biochemical engineers move through management ranks to high-level administrative positions.
 On average, 93-98 percent of graduates are employed in their field of study or pursuing advanced education within seven months of graduation.